Goorakh/RiskOfChaos/README.md

 * Launch Everyone in Random Directions: Launches all characters in a random direction with a random force
 * Touch Void: Makes every non-player on the stage into a voidtouched elite (including allies)
 * Duplicate Random Item Stack: Duplicates a random item stack for every player
+* Teleport to Random Location: Teleports every player to a random location on the current stage
 </details>

 FAQ: